-Harassment and any conduct that is deemed offensive to the Christian faith or St. Frances Cabrini School.
+Harassment and any conduct that is deemed offensive to the Christian faith of SFCS.

-BEHAVIOR GRADE
+Behavior Grade

-St. Frances Cabrini School assigns a behavior grade for each student.
-Each student will be graded on a weekly average based 100 points using the school grading scale.
-All grades will appear weekly in the Ren Web online grade book.
+SFCS assigns a behavior grade for each student.
+Each student will be graded on a weekly 100 point average using the school grading scale.
+All grades will appear weekly in Renweb.
 Similar to each subject, the student will receive a behavior grade on the progress report as well as the 9 weeks report card.

-A student that averages a “D” or “F” on their progress report or report card, he or she will meet with the dean of students or the principal to discuss improvements to which the student will be held accountable.
+A student that averages a “D” or “F” on their progress report or report card will meet with the Dean of Students or the principal to discuss improvements to which the student will be held accountable.
 A student who consistently makes an “F” in behavior will be placed on a behavior improvement plan.
 If behavior does not improve, the parents will be contacted and dismissal of the student is possible.

-OFFICE REFERRAL
+Office Referral

 A student whose behavior is continually, consistently, or excessively disruptive in the classroom will be sent by the teacher to the office with the office referral form.

 A student who refuses to go to the office as requested or chooses to not do so in a timely, obedient manner, will be subject to immediate in-school suspension.
-Further discipline will be decided upon at the discretion of the dean of students and/or the Principal.
+Further discipline will be decided upon at the discretion of the Dean of Students and/or the Principal.

-1st Referral – Student conference with Dean of Students and/or principal and phone call to parents
+1st Referral – Student conference with Dean of Students and/or principal and phone call or email to parents; silent lunch and walk at recess

-Course of discipline assigned is at the discretion of the Dean of Students or principal

-2nd Referral – Afternoon Detention and phone call to parents
+2nd Referral – Afternoon Detention and phone call or email to parents

 3rd Referral – Afternoon Detention and phone call to parents

+4th Referral – Afternoon Detention and phone call to parents

-4th Referral – In-School Suspension and conference with parents
+5th Referral -- In-School Suspension and conference with parents

-5th Referral – Second in-School Suspension and conference with parents
+6th Referral – Second in-School Suspension and conference with parents

-6th Referral – Out of School Suspension conference with
+7th Referral – Out of School Suspension and conference with parents

-7th Referral – Grounds for dismissal/ conference with Principal, Pastor, and parents
+8th Referral – Grounds for dismissal/ conference with Principal, Pastor, and parents

-DETENTIONS
+Detention

-St. Frances Cabrini School reserves the right to detain students outside school hours as a result of inappropriate behavior or other violations of the behavior policy.
-In addition to the 2nd, 3rd, and 4th Office Referral, actions that will merit an automatic detention at the discretion of the Principal and the dean of students will include, but are not limited to:
+SFCS reserves the right to detain students outside school hours as a result of inappropriate behavior or other violations of the behavior policy.
+In addition to the 2nd, 3rd, and 4th Office Referral, actions that will merit an automatic detention at the discretion of the Principal and/or the Dean of Students will include, but are not limited to:

 Disruptive behavior during Mass